 Remember that F Pattern from earlier?
 The left-hand side of your webpage is the premium space, so save it for the critical information.

 In the olden days, bolding text, and especially keywords, was an important SEO technique to improve rankings.
 This is no longer the case, and in fact, bolding too much text might actually damage your search engine position.
+Also consider the best use of colours, contrast and your website colour scheme.

 However, there is still room for a little boldness in your articles, as long as you know how to use it correctly.
 Readers tend to slow down as they approach boldened text, so the surrounding words will make a bigger impact.